Offshore Crypto Company: The Substance Myth That Costs Founders (2026)

 Controlled-foreign-company rules

-Many home jurisdictions have CFC regimes that can attribute the income of a low-taxed foreign company back to resident owners — so the offshore entity's profits can be taxed at home anyway.
-Whether they apply depends on the home country and structure; assuming they do not is exactly the error.
-Home-jurisdiction-tax-adviser-checked, not assumed away.
+Many home jurisdictions have CFC regimes that can attribute the income of a low-taxed foreign company back to resident owners, so the offshore entity's profits can be taxed at home anyway.
+Whether they apply depends on the home country and the structure; assuming they do not is exactly the error.
+Check this with a home-jurisdiction tax adviser rather than assuming it away.

 Reporting closed the visibility gap too